Ambrose Redmon wrote that.

 Writing is all about finding the courage to write.
 And courage is all about realizing that some things are more important than fear.

-If you wish to help me out, you can donate any amount you see fit via PayPal here.
+If you enjoy this blog, if you wish to help me release my future projects, you can contribute any amount you’d like here.